ldev22/ranki_assessment/README.md

 ## Getting Started

 This app is built using Clean Architecture using test driven development.
 External libraries used by this app include
-* flutter_credit_card [used to preview the credit card in the page view of the list of credit cards]
+* flutter_credit_card [used to build widgets the credit cards in the page view of the list of credit cards]
 * credit_card_scanner [used to scan a credit card]
 * flutter_bloc [used to handle state management between business logic components and the presentation layer components]
 * equatable [used to simply comparing flutter and dart objects which in this instance would be models and entities from data and domain layers, it simplifies comparing the states in the bloc layer]